Avanti Helium (CVE:AVN) Trading Down 13% – Should You Sell?

 Avanti Helium Corp.
-(CVE:AVN – Get Free Report)’s share price traded down 13% during mid-day trading on Saturday .
+(CVE:AVN – Get Free Report)’s share price fell 13% during trading on Friday .
 The company traded as low as C$0.10 and last traded at C$0.10.
-189,134 shares traded hands during trading, a decline of 5% from the average session volume of 198,740 shares.
+189,134 shares were traded during mid-day trading, a decline of 5% from the average session volume of 198,740 shares.
 The stock had previously closed at C$0.12.

 Avanti Helium Stock Performance